hack101/LearnToCode-Science-Literacy-Week/README.md

 Looks like I've almost covered everything on that list of what a computer can do!
 All I'm missing is `if ... then ...`

-This is called control flow, and refers to a bunch of programming contrsucts that allow us to control the flow of our program.
+This is called control flow, and refers to a bunch of programming constructs that allow us to control the flow of our program.

 ### if then else